Microsoft Office Add-In Developer

 Automatic Compliance Checking

 This removes the reliance on users remembering to run a compliance check manually.
-The add-in intercepts every send action, performs its validation, and either allows the send to proceed or presents a clear explanation of why it was blocked.
+The add-in intercepts every send action, performs its validation—including extracting or validating details such as recipient information or classification data—and either allows the send to proceed or presents a clear explanation of why it was blocked.

 McKenna Consultants has built custom Outlook add-in solutions for UK organisations where this pattern is essential.
 By automating compliance at the point of send, organisations reduce risk without adding friction to legitimate communications.